 It is also permitted to provide payment for direct expenses in connection with professionally relevant courses, conferences and supplementary training attended or conducted by healthcare professionals, and to provide payment for direct expenses for meals, travel and accommodation in connection with advertising of or professional information on medicinal products and medical devices.

-Relationships, collaborations and financial support between pharmaceutical companies/medical devices companies and healthcare professionals must – depending on the nature of the relationship in question – be either notified to or approved by the DKMA.
+Relationships and collaborations (“affiliations”) between pharmaceutical companies/medical devices companies and healthcare professionals must – depending on the nature of the relationship in question – be either notified to or approved by the DKMA.

 Information on relationships and collaboration must be disclosed to the DKMA and will also be published by the DKMA.